ip2location/ip2location-cakephp/README.md

 ```
 php bin/cake bake controller Tests
 ```
+2. Create a **Tests** folder in */src/Tempalte* if not exists.
-2. Create an empty **index.ctp** file in *cakephp/src/Template/Tests* folder.
+3. Create an empty **index.ctp** file in */src/Template/Tests* folder.
-3. Open the **cakephp/src/Controller/TestsController.php** in any text editor.
+4. Open the **cakephp/src/Controller/TestsController.php** in any text editor.
-4. Remove the contents in TestsController.php and add the below lines into the controller file.
+5. Remove the contents in TestsController.php and add the below lines into the controller file.

+Note: You just need to load the IP2Location library with **use IP2LocationCakePHP\Controller\IP2LocationCoresController** to use the functions.
 ```
 <?php
 namespace App\Controller;